ibuetler/p3s-pwntools-socket-riddler/riddler-two/Tutorial.md

 |      8       |         XOR          | j:BAMJAQYP                                                   | nickle           |

 # Challenge Theory

-All challenge types are explained independently.
-For each challenge type, you'll have to write a function that takes the specific challenge as a parameter and returns the solution to it.

-At the end of **Challenge theory** you're expected to have nine functions created which will be used in the chapter **Automation**.
+All nine challenge types are explained independently.
+For each challenge type, you'll need to write a function that takes the specific challenge as a parameter and returns the solution to it.
+At the end of **Challenge Theory** you're expected to have nine functions created which will be used in the chapter **Automation**.

 ## ASCII Challenge
 The [*American Standard Code for Information Interchange*]([https://en.wikipedia.org/wiki/ASCII](https://en.wikipedia.org/wiki/ASCII)) is a 7-bit character encoding.
 ASCII defines 127 characters consisting of 33 unprintable and 95 printable characters.

 You can solve the ASCII challenge by simply converting either two or three digits of the number to it's ASCII equivalent.
 You know if a character is encoded in three digits if the number starts with 1.